Dallas Smith (ice hockey): Playing career

-Signed as a teenager by the Bruins, after a junior career with their Estevan Bruins farm team, having a 45 point season during the 1959-60 season.
+Signed as a teenager by the Bruins, after a junior career with their Estevan Bruins farm team, Smith had a 45 point year during the 1959-60 season.
 This led to Smith getting called up to make his debut with Boston in 1960.
-He played the full 1961 season with the club, but thereafter spent most of the next seven seasons in the minor leagues, winning Second All-Star Team accolades with the Oklahoma City Blazers of the CHL in 1966.
-Also winning 2 CHL championships with the team in 1966 and 1967.
+He played the full 1961 season with the club, but thereafter spent most of the next seven seasons in the minor leagues, winning Second All-Star Team accolades with the Oklahoma City Blazers of the Central Hockey League in 1966, and winning two championships with the club in 1966 and 1967.

-With the expansion in 1967 Smith made the Bruins for good and, partnered with superstar Bobby Orr on defence, led the NHL in plus/minus the first season the statistic was officially tabulated.
-Along side Orr Smith was also a valuable member of the Bruins penalty kill throughout his career.
+With the 1967 NHL Expansion, Smith made the Bruins for good and, partnered with superstar Bobby Orr on defence, led the NHL in plus/minus the first season the statistic was officially tabulated.
+Along side Orr Smith was also a valuable member of the Bruins' penalty kill throughout his career.
 He gained a reputation as a solid defensive defenceman — as well as a wide repute as the league's strongest man, bolstered by his ownership of a Manitoba farm.
-Smith would help lead the Bruins to a Stanley cup in 1970.
-The following year though would be his best season was 1971, during which he had his career high of 45 points, played in the NHL All-Star Game for the first time and finished with a plus/minus of +94, the fourth-highest total in history.
-The following year smith would tally 32 points and once again making the all star game for a second year in a row.
-As well as helping the Bruins win another Stanley Cup.
-He would follow this up with a 31 one point season during the 1972-73 season and a 27 point campaign during the 1973-74 season.
-Making the All star game both of those seasons as well.
-Smith would then continue to be a constantly reliable defenseman for the Bruins for the next 3 seasons.
+Smith helped lead the Bruins to a Stanley Cup in 1970.
+His best season was 1971, during which he had a career high of 45 points, played in the NHL All-Star Game for the first time and finished with a plus/minus of +94, the fourth-highest total in history.
+The following year, Smith scored 32 points and once again made the All-Star Game, en route to Boston's second Stanley Cup championship in three seasons.
+He was also named to play in the All-Star Game in 1973 and 1974.